 However, it’s important to remember that you don’t force polls and surveys where they aren’t needed.
 Their integration should appear sensible and organic.
 Take polls where they make a difference or can prove a point or produce telling results that paint an interesting picture for your viewers.

 Here’s a sure-shot way of gathering an audience for your webinar: announce a giveaway at the start or the end of your webinar.

 The promise of a surprise, something fun and exciting, always serves as an effective pull when marketing your webinar.
 Most hosts don’t conduct the giveaway until the session is over to ensure that the audience stays with them till the end.
 There’s no hard and fast rule though.
 You could just as well conduct it, in the beginning, to start on an exciting and fun note.

 You can think that you’re slaying your webinar, but your viewers might not necessarily feel the same.
 Maybe they came in with expectations that were different from what you had in mind.
-Maybe they had lingering questions that it didn’t occur to you to address.
+Maybe they had lingering questions that you didn’t address.
 The best way to ensure that your viewers aren’t leaving unsatisfied with their questions answered is to hold a Q&A session.